L-Torres-Dev/HytaleModder.dev-patcher/README.md

 # Patcher

-This patcher allows us to accept contributions for the JavaDocs on the Hytale Server API without needing to publish the decompiled code.
+This patcher allows you to more easily prepare an environment for exploring the Hytale Server without publishing the decompiled code.

+## Setup

+* Clone this repository and `cd` into it.

+* Create a Python virtual environment in the `.venv` folder.
+The command for this varies by platform but it is probably one of these:
+  - `python -m venv .venv`
+  - `python3 -m venv .venv` (Linux)
+  - `py -3.13 -m venv .venv` (Windows)

+  In the last one, specifying the version is recommended if you have multiple Pythons installed.

+* Activate the virtual environment:
+  - Windows: `".venv\Scripts\activate"`  (including the quotes)
+  - Linux/Mac: `source .venv/bin/activate`

-## Contributing
+## Contributing (work in progress)

 1. Decompile the server jar in `/work/decompile`
 2. Run the `applyPatches.py` file to apply the current patches